microsoft/essex-toolkit/packages/components/docs/components.api.md

 //
 // @public
 export const FilterTextbox: ({ label, includePlaceholder, excludePlaceholder, onFilter, }: TextFilterProps) => JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "MultiDropdownProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "MultiDropdown" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export const MultiDropdown: React.FC<MultiDropdownProps>;

 // Warning: (ae-missing-release-tag) "NumberSpinButton" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //